-TLC is delighted to announce it is once more partnering with novelist and writing tutor Michael Langan to offer six UK-based LGBTQ+ writers free professional feedback on the first 15,000 words of their novels or novels-in progress.
-We’re also very excited to announce that this year, we are partnering with writing organisation Out on the Page who do wonderful work uplifting and empowering LGBTQ+ writers.
+TLC is delighted to announce it is once more partnering with novelist and writing tutor Michael Langan to offer five UK-based LGBTQ+ writers free professional feedback on the first 15,000 words of their novels or novels-in progress.
+We’re also delighted vto be partnering once again with writing organisation Out on the Page who do wonderful work uplifting and empowering LGBTQ+ writers.
 Winners of the bursaries will also receive a follow-up Writer Development 1:1 with Out on the Page Founder and Director Paul Bradley.
 These one to ones have been designed to enable writers to take stock of their development, gain new insights, and build achievable plans.

-This is the sixth year the scheme is running, with several of our alumni now represented by major literary agencies and securing publishing deals (just look at Henry Fry, whose sparkling debut First Time For Everything published this year!).
+This is the seventh year the scheme is running, with several of our alumni now represented by major literary agencies and securing publishing deals.

 About TLC Free Reads

 TLC’s Quality Writing for All Campaign provides bursaried manuscript assessments (called TLC Free Reads) and mentoring to talented low-earning, and otherwise marginalised or under-represented, writers.
 The Free Reads scheme was established with a pilot in 2001, and is now funded by Arts Council England.
 It is run in partnership with 22 regional literature partners including Arvon, Spread the Word, the National Centre for Writing, and New Writing North.